bodkan/ku-introgression2024/README.md

 baba - abba
 ```

-Finally, we can compute a D statistic like this, which simply normalizes the raw difference by how many observations of either BABA or ABBA site patterns we observed:
+Finally, we can compute an $f_4$ statistic like this, which simply normalizes the raw difference by how many observations of either BABA or ABBA site patterns we observed:

 ```
-(baba - abba) / (baba + abba)
+(baba - abba) / nrow(gt)
 ```

 **You know that if `X` is a African, you expect to see roughly the same count of `BABA` and `ABBA` site patterns, so the difference should "be about zero".
-Use the code above to compute the D statistic for all of your mixed up samples A, B, C, ..., H and note down the values you got for each -- which samples are most likely African and which ones are Eurasian?**
+Use the code above to compute the $f_4$ statistic for all of your mixed up samples A, B, C, ..., H and note down the values you got for each -- which samples are most likely African and which ones are Eurasian?**

 **[If you are more familiar with R, compute the counts automatically in a loop of some kind and make a figure.]**

-**What does it mean for a test statistic to "be about zero"?
+**What does it mean for this test statistic to "be about zero"?
 What are we missing to truly use this as a statistical significance test?**

 ------------------------------------------------------------------------